-Chicago/Turabian style is used in history and the humanities.
-This style uses footnotes or endnotes and a bibliography at the end of the document to provide information about sources.
+Chicago/Turabian style finds its place in history and the humanities.
+This style utilizes footnotes or endnotes within the text and a bibliography at the end of the document to ensure thorough source documentation.

-IEEE style is generally used in engineering, computer science, and electronics.
-It uses a numbered citation system within the text and a reference list at the end of the document to provide information about sources.
-IEEE style is also used in many other disciplines, such as mathematics and physics.
+IEEE (Institute of Electrical and Electronics Engineers) style is primarily adopted in engineering, computer science, and electronics.
+It employs a numbered citation system within the text and a reference list, ensuring precise source referencing.
+IEEE style also finds applications in disciplines like mathematics and physics.

-The major difference between MLA and APA formats are as follows
+The major difference between MLA and APA formats are as followed:

 MLA (Modern Language Association) is typically used for papers written in the humanities, such as English or History.
 MLA uses parenthetical citations in the paper's main body, which means that for each source you use, you will include a piece of information in parentheses at the end of the sentence where that source is used.
 That information will include the author's last name and the page number where you found the information.
 For example: